FACTBOX-Airlines suspend flights due to coronavirus outbreak

 * Vietjet and Vietnam Airlines - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
 1-April 30, in line with its aviation authority's directive.
 AIRLINES THAT HAVE CANCELLED SOME CHINA FLIGHTS/ROUTES OR MODIFIED SERVICE

 * Air Canada - Extended the suspension of its flights to Beijing and Shanghai until March 27.
-It also suspended its Toronto to Hong Kong flights from March 1 to March 27, but its Vancouver to Hong Kong route remains active. [https://bit.ly/39zgmI0 ] * Air China - Said on Feb.
-12 it will cancel flights to Athens, Greece, from Feb.
-17 to March 18
+It also suspended its Toronto to Hong Kong flights from March 1 to March 27, but its Vancouver to Hong Kong route remains active. [https://bit.ly/39zgmI0 ] * Air China - Said it would cancel flights to Athens, Greece, from Feb.
+17 to March 18 and adjust" flights between China and the United States.
+On Feb.
+28 it resumed flying to Frankfurt from Chengdu, following a 21-day suspension, state-run Xinhua news agency said.

-* Air China - State carrier said on Feb.
-9 it will "adjust" flights between China and the United States. * Air New Zealand - Suspended Auckland-Shanghai service Feb.
-9-March 29.
-Reduced capacity on Shanghai route throughout April and Hong Kong route throughout April and May.

-* ANA Holdings - Suspended routes including Shanghai and Hong Kong from Feb.
-10 until further notice. * Cathay Pacific Airways - Plans to cut a third of its capacity over the next two months, including 90% of flights to mainland China.
+* Brussels Airlines - Lufthansa subsidiary said on Feb.
+28 it would cut flights to northern Italy by 30% from March 2 to 14. * Cathay Pacific Airways - Plans to cut a third of its capacity over the next two months, including 90% of flights to mainland China.
 It has encouraged its 27,000 employees to take three weeks of unpaid leave in a bid to preserve cash.

-* The UAE suspended all flights to mainland China, except Beijing, on Feb.
-5. * Finnair - Cancelled all flights to mainland China and decreased the number of flights to Hong Kong until March 28.
+* China Southern Airlines recommenced flights on Feb.
+25 to Nairobi from Guangzhou. * Emirates and Etihad - The United Arab Emirates, a major international transit hub, suspended flights to and from China, except for Beijing.

-* Hainan Airlines - Suspended flights between Budapest, Hungary, and Chongqing Feb.
-7-March 27. * Korean Air Lines Co. - The national flag carrier suspended eight routes to China and reduced services on nine Chinese routes between Feb.
+* Kenya's High Court ordered flights from China to be temporarily suspended, following a petition. * Korean Air Lines Co. - The national flag carrier suspended eight routes to China and reduced services on nine Chinese routes between Feb.
 7 and Feb.
 22.

 * Philippine Airlines - Cut the number of flights between Manila and China by over half. * Qantas Airways - Suspended direct flights to China from Feb.
 1. The Australian national carrier halted flights from Sydney to Beijing and Sydney to Shanghai between Feb.
 9-March 29.